U.S. Senate in rare Saturday session on $1 trln infrastructure bill - Up News Info

 Progressive members of the House Democratic caucus have already suggested the $1 trillion package is inadequate, and the Senate could likewise impose changes that could complicate its chances of becoming law.

 But supporters, including Schumer and Republican Senate Minority Leader Mitch McConnell, have been optimistic about its prospects.
-(Reporting by Susan Cornwell, additional reporting by Ted Hesson, Andy Sullivan and Makini Brice; Editing by Scott Malone, Alistair Bell and Cynthia Osterman)
+(Reporting by Susan Cornwell; Additional reporting by Ted Hesson, Andy Sullivan and Makini Brice; Editing by Scott Malone and Edmund Klamann)

 Advertisement